opencog/atomspace/opencog/query/README-Algorithm.md

 pattern engine appears to be far beyond what Claude is capable of understanding, and the offered solutions were always wildly insane and insanely over-complex.
 After the first attempt, I focused on baby-steps, yet even these were overwhelming.
 For now, punt.

-Maybe there's a bug in the current code, but even this is not clear.
+(N.B.
+There was an early suggestion that the current code is buggy, but perhaps Claude was lying to me about this.
+It did not offer up any actual unit test that actually fails.
+There may be a bug; but we don't know of it, yet.)